SummerEkko/Discord-Piazza-Bot/ACCEPTANCE.md

 3. After a minute or so, the points in the private messages and "Top 3 Daily Points..." messages should revert back to 0 because one day systematically passed with our Cron scheduler.

-PASS/FAIL: PASS
+**PASS/FAIL: PASS**

-COMMENT: Up-to-date points for associated student is correctly generated and sent in the BOT private message.
+**RESULT COMMENT: Up-to-date points for associated student is correctly generated and sent in the BOT private message.**

 ### 2.2 Unsubscribe to Incentive Message